-At a time when the labor movement in the United States has been facing formidable challenges, majorities of Americans see the long-term decline in the share of workers represented by unions as a bad thing for both the country and working people in the U.S., according to a Pew Research Center survey conducted April 5-11.
+Majorities of Americans continue to see the long-term decline in the share of workers represented by unions as a bad thing for both the country and working people in the United States, according to a Pew Research Center survey conducted Jan.
+10-17.

 Everyone who took part is a member of Pew Research Center’s American Trends Panel (ATP), an online survey panel that is recruited through national, random sampling of residential addresses.
 This way nearly all U.S. adults have a chance of selection.
 The survey is weighted to be representative of the U.S. adult population by gender, race, ethnicity, partisan affiliation, education and other categories.
 Read more about the ATP’s methodology.

-Views of the impact of the decline in union membership on the country have changed very little since 2019 (the question about working people was not asked in 2019).
+Views of the impact of the decline in union membership on the country and working people have changed very little since last year.

-While there are modest demographic differences in these attitudes, the partisan differences are much more pronounced.
+While there are modest demographic differences in these attitudes, partisan differences are much more pronounced.

-Roughly three-quarters of Democrats and Democratic-leaning independents say the decline in the percentage of workers represented by unions in recent decades has been very or somewhat bad for the country (72%) and for working people (76%).
-Among Republicans and GOP leaners, however, 40% say the decline of organized labor membership has been bad for the country and 42% say it has been bad for working people.
+Around seven-in-ten Democrats and Democratic-leaning independents say the decline in the percentage of workers represented by unions in recent decades has been very or somewhat bad for the country (71%), and a similar share say it has been bad for working people (76%).
+Among Republicans and GOP leaners, 40% say the decline of organized labor has been bad for the country and 45% say it has been bad for working people.

 Among Republicans, there are sizable age, educational and income divides in views about the impact of the decline of union membership.
 The differences among Democrats are more modest.

-Older Republicans are more likely to view the decline in union membership as good for working people than are younger Republicans.
-Nearly two-thirds of Republicans ages 65 and older (65%) say that the decline of unions has been either very good or somewhat good for working people.
-Roughly half of Republicans under age 40 (47%) say the same.
+Older Republicans are more likely than younger Republicans to view the decline in union membership as good for working people.
+Around six-in-ten Republicans ages 65 and older (62%) say the decline of unions has been either very good or somewhat good for working people.
+About four-in-ten Republicans under age 40 (41%) say the same.

-Among Democrats, those without a college degree are 10 percentage points more likely than those with a college degree to say that these changes have been at least somewhat good for working people.
+Among Democrats, those without a college degree are 10 percentage points more likely than those with a college degree to say that these changes have been at least somewhat good for working people (27% vs. 17%).
 There are only modest differences among Democrats by age and income.

-A majority of White Republicans (57%) say that the decline of union membership has been at least somewhat good for working people.
-White Democrats (16%) are slightly less likely to say this than Black or Hispanic Democrats (27% each).
+About half of White Republicans (52%) say the decline of union membership has been at least somewhat good for working people.
 The sample size for Black and Hispanic Republicans is too small to analyze.

 While Republicans and Democrats overall differ greatly on whether these shifts have been good for working people, ideological divides are evident within both parties.

-Liberal Democrats are also much more likely to say the decline in organized labor membership has been very bad for working people: 44% say this, compared with 24% of conservative and moderate Democrats.
+Liberal Democrats are also much more likely to say the decline in organized labor has been very bad for working people: 49% say this, compared with 22% of conservative and moderate Democrats.